VIC.GOV.AU | Policy and Advisory Library

 Communities of practice

-CoPs can meet as part of, or separate to, network meetings, and can include:
+CoPs can meet as part of, or separate to, school network meetings, and can include:

 • principals